 8. Finding films that suit us a family is becoming more difficult.
 This last weekend we saw ‘Wonder’, it worked for two adults and a 10-year-old perfectly.
 It’s about a child who is different and the challenges he faces from other children.
 Hollywood heartwarming.

 9. Blogs I’m currently loving: Kerry Villiers, all round interiors and stylish home loveliness.
 This was a standout post for me: 13 Quotes to Beat Procrastination.
 Wrote the woman who should be doing her tax return.

 10. The water lily flowered in our small urban pond.

 11. The early stages of summer holiday panic have set in.
 SIX weeks of school holidays are on the horizon and, from past experience, I know that I need to have a plan.
 This summer, I also need to organise childcare.
 There’s a quote whizzing around social media about having only 18 summers with your children, it seems designed by a holiday company (apparently, it wasn’t) to press the parental guilt button.
 I’m not great at ‘magical summers’, I like to throw plenty of playdates at the problem.
 If you need your parental guilt dial turned down, read this: Why I won’t be getting perspective about only having 18 summers with my children.
 It’s OK not to be perfect and I’m on board with that.

 12. Dream Big.
-Late to the party, but for someone who is obsessed with the inside of other people’s houses, this is my new favourite website The Modern House.
+Late to the party, but for someone who is obsessed with the inside of other people’s houses, this is my new favourite website.
 Seriously stylish retreats for that moment when you do win the lottery.